atranter/H2_H_Simulation/README.md

 `python plot.py [datafile] [y/n]`

-Where [y/n] (either yes or no) is an optional input and determines whether or not to save the created animation in mp4 format to disk.
+Where [y/n] (either y or n for yes or no) is an optional input and determines whether or not to save the created animation in mp4 format to disk.

 For example: `python plot.py sim_data/H2_30%_1000.txt n` shows the evolution of the H2 molecule